Engineering disasters: Space Shuttle Columbia disaster (2003)

 The Space Shuttle Columbia (OV-102) disaster occurred on February 1, 2003, during the final leg of STS-107.
-While reentering Earth's atmosphere over Louisiana and Texas the shuttle unexpectedly disintegrated, resulting in the deaths of all seven astronauts on board.
+While re-entering Earth's atmosphere over Louisiana and Texas, the shuttle unexpectedly disintegrated, resulting in the deaths of all seven astronauts on board.
 The cause was damage to thermal shielding tiles from impact with a falling piece of foam insulation from an external tank during the January 16 launch.

 Vessels

 Liberty ships in WWII

 Early Liberty ships suffered hull and deck cracks, and a few were lost to such structural defects.
 During World War II, there were nearly 1,500 instances of significant brittle fractures.
 Three of the 2,710 Liberties built broke in half without warning.
 In cold temperatures the steel hulls cracked, resulting in later ships being constructed using more suitable steel.

 Steamboat Sultana (1865)

 On the night of April 26, 1865, the passenger steamboat Sultana exploded on the Mississippi River 7 mi north of Memphis, Tennessee.
 The explosion resulted in the loss of 1,547 lives.
 The cause was believed to be the result of an incorrectly repaired boiler exploding, which led to the explosion of two of the three other boilers.